HashSource/hashsource_antminer_x19/docs/EXECUTION_PLAN.md

 The binaries we are working with are stripped without debug symbols, so using the logs provided below will help you understand the functions.

+We have single_board_test decompiled with RetDec, available here:

+/home/danielsokil/Downloads/Bitmain_Test_Fixtures/S19_Pro/single_board_test.c

-Here is the bmminer binary, with Ghidra, and IDA Pro C,H, and ASM files.
+Here is the bmminer binary, with Ghidra, and IDA Pro C,H, and ASM files:

 /home/danielsokil/Downloads/Bitmain_Peek/S19_Pro/Antminer-S19-Pro-merge-release-20221226124238/Antminer S19 Pro/zynq7007_NBP1901/update/minerfs.no_header.image_extract/\_ghidra/bins/bmminer-2f464d0989b763718a6fbbdee35424ae